Unemployment in Belarus

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.6% over the previous month in November, inching up from October’s 0.5% increase.
+Consumer prices rose 0.74% from the previous month in April, picking up from the 0.69% increase seen in March.